dvargas92495/website/content/blog/20210104-2020-year-end-review/index.md

 tags: Career, Romance, Social, Hobbies, Outlook
 ---

-Over the last two years ,I've written an annual review as a journal that my friends had access to in earlier iterations of [Longwave](https://longwave.app).
+Over the last two years, I've written an annual review as a journal that my friends had access to in earlier iterations of [Longwave](https://longwave.app).
 I enjoy looking back on my ones from previous years as a form of time travel.
 I get to compare "the state of Vargas" then to the one now, gaining a greater appreciation of any progress made.
 Sharing with friends also forced me to be more concrete with my thoughts, which benefits my future self.

 2020 will be the first year where I publish my review publicly.
 I will be reusing the same format I did last year, where I give a "state of Vargas" for several categories.